 Pros of Learning MMA for Self-Defense

-Learning MMA may sound daunting, but there are plenty of advantages to understanding it.
+Learning MMA may sound daunting, but understanding it has plenty of advantages.

 - Versatile skillset – MMA training uses Jiu-Jitsu, karate, boxing, and wrestling elements.